 - It can be more difficult than others to open and fold up, especially for the uh, “vertically challenged” among us

 - Has more potential for leaks than hinged covers (though many are still rated to be waterproof)

 Not to be confused with roll-up covers, these retractable tonneau covers roll up into a canister in the back of the bed.
 These can be a bit pricey, but they make up for that by being possibly the most convenient of any of the options here while retaining the same security and toughness as any here — the main downside being that the canister takes up valuable bed space.
 It’s all about give and take.

 - Easiest and most convenient to open/close (some can even be opened remotely with a key fob)

 - Can open separately from the tailgate

-- Canister takes up bed space whether the cover is open or closed
+- The canister takes up bed space whether the cover is open or closed

-- Same susceptibility to leaks as folding covers
+- It has the same susceptibility to leaks as folding covers

-These are just such a classic and classy look, aren’t they?
-Especially when painted to match the rest of the truck, it’s really the most OEM looking option of everything mentioned here as well.
-However, these are probably the least versatile of any others mentioned here — at least with the classic single hinge style, as these limit access to the bed, and need to be removed completely if you need to haul anything much taller than the side of the bed.
+Talk about a cover that looks great and really enhances the look of a truck, one-piece hard covers seemingly “become one” with the truck, especially when painted to match the rest of the truck.
+It’s arguably the most OEM-looking option of everything mentioned here as well.
+However, these are probably the least versatile of any others mentioned here, as these limit access to the bed, and need to be removed completely if you need to haul anything much taller than the side of the bed.

 - Sleek look, can arrive at your door already painted to match your truck